Nominations are open for the 2023 Albies!

 Drezner’s World is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

-Over the years my definition has widened even further than that; past Albie winners have included fictional work like the film Margin Call and a Roy Kent speech from Ted Lasso.
-The argument certainly does not need to appear in a peer-reviewed journal or university press book (though it should be noted that those attributes are not bad things either).
+Over the years my definition has widened even further than that; past Albie winners have included fictional work like the film Margin Call; last year ChatGPT made the list.
+Clearly, an Albie does not need to appear in a peer-reviewed journal or university press book (though it should be noted that those attributes are not bad things either).
 The argument and/or evidence needs to be clear and compelling — which is, alas, harder to do with respect to the global political economy than you might think.

 The Albies are named in honor of Albert O. Hirschman, author of “Exit, Voice, and Loyalty,” “The Passions and the Interests,” “National Power and the Structure of Foreign Trade” and other stellar books and papers.
 For outstanding biographies of Hirschman, check out Jeremy Adelman’s outstanding “Worldly Philosopher: The Odyssey of Albert O. Hirschman” as well as Michele Alacevich’s “Albert O. Hirschman: An Intellectual Biography.”

-To get a sense of what I’m talking about, please check out the 2021 Albie winners.
+If you need to get a better sense of what I am talking about, please check out the 2022 Albie winners:

 This is not like those annual best-film or best-book lists that are completed six weeks before the calendar year ends.
 It is entirely possible, nay, likely, that an Albie winner will be published in the month of December.
-Therefore the winners will be announced, as always, on December 31st.
+Therefore the winners will be announced, as per usual, on December 31st.